F1rst-Unicorn/tiny-auth/doc/store.md

 The file must be named the same as the `name` field, appended by `.yml`.

-In addition arbitrary properties may be added.
+In addition, arbitrary properties may be added.

 #### name